 The Gourmia GFD1950 Digital Dehydrator also allows you to dehydrate more food than any other model on this list, whether horizontal or stackable.

 Still, with digital controls and a built-in timer, the Gourmia allows you to set it and forget while the transparent front lets you easily check your food’s progress.
-Keep in mind, the best performing dehydrator also comes with the highest price tag.
+Keep in mind, the best performing dehydrator or the best food dehydrator for beginners also comes with the highest price tag.

 The Magic Mill is a great alternative to the Gourmia if you are not as comfortable with the investment for a beginner product.